-The Society wishes to continue to be able to provide material and financial assistance to entities of Jehovah's Witnesses with similar aims and objectives in several countries.
+The Society wishes to continue providing material and financial assistance to legal entities with similar aims and objectives in several countries.

-It also aims to complete more building projects, from minor renovations to major developments, as it continues to provide places of worship for beneficiaries.
+Additionally, it intends to complete more building projects, ranging from minor renovations to major developments, as it continues to provide places of worship for beneficiaries.